beckettgrc/ddq-toolkit/README.md

 ## The problem

-Most enterprise customers now send their security due-diligence questionnaire through a third-party portal — OneTrust, UpGuard, Venminder, Onspring, SAFE ONE, and a long tail of others.
+Many enterprise customers now send their security due-diligence questionnaire through a third-party portal — OneTrust, UpGuard, Venminder, Onspring, SAFE ONE, and others.
 Those portals are built for the customer's assessment workflow, not the vendor's.
 They let you submit answers.
-Almost none of them let you export the questions.
+Many do not support exporting the questions, or your responses.

-So the expensive part of a DDQ isn't answering it.
+The time-intensive part of a DDQ isn't answering it.
 Roughly 80% of any questionnaire is ground the organization has already covered — MFA, encryption at rest, incident response, backup retention — with a validated answer sitting in an answer bank somewhere.
-The cost is in the mechanics around that: someone reads several hundred questions off a screen, retypes them into a spreadsheet to work on, answers them, and then retypes the answers back into the portal one field at a time.
-Then the record of what was submitted lives only in the customer's system, so the next renewal starts over.
+The cost is in the mechanics around that: someone reads several hundred questions off a screen, matches them to previous questionnaire responses, and then modifies and/or pastes the answers back into the portal one field at a time.
+Then the record of what was submitted lives only in the customer's system, so the next questionnaire starts over.

 Worse, the volume buries the 20% that actually needs judgment — the question with no bank match, the one whose scope is ambiguous, the checkbox list where none of the options fit and you have to pick the least-bad one.
 Those are the answers that carry risk, and they get the same attention as the ninety questions that didn't need any.

 This toolkit automates the mechanical part and puts the review time where it belongs.
+It can also be used to populate spreadsheet-based questionnaires -- it's not limited to the portal workflow.

 ## What it does